AyoubMzian-Dev/SpectraMind/README.md

 - **Personal Content Hub:** A space where I can post articles, essays, and research findings on topics related to philosophy and science.
 - **Simple, Minimalist UI:** A user-friendly interface powered by Tailwind CSS for an elegant and distraction-free reading experience.
 - **Interactive Features:** While primarily for personal use, the platform is designed to facilitate discussions, allowing others to engage with my content.
-- **Easy Content Management:** Admin (myself) can post, edit, and manage content easily, powered by Node.js and MySQL.
+- **Easy Content Management:** Admin (myself) can post, edit, and manage content easily, powered by Next.js and PostGres.

 ---